 He started walking from Edirne on the 8th of September with 2 friends from Morocco and Tunisia who are 24 and 28 years old.
-They walked 6 hours about 40 km until they reached the barbed fence at around 7 pm, from where they crossed by jumping.
+They walked for what felt like about 6 hours until they reached the barbed fence at around 7 pm, from where they crossed by jumping.
 The location must be near Hamzabeyli.

 Once in Bulgarian territory, the three walked 24 km for one and a half days and 2 nights in the mountains.
 In total, they rested twice, for each time 15 minutes along the road.
 While being lost and searching for the way in the forest, they got apprehended at about 10 pm near Malomirovo by 3 patrolling police officers.

-They were dressed in sage green pants and shirts, with the Bulgarian insignia and “border police” written in English on their backs.
-The respondent confirmed that their uniform looked like the one below.
+These officers were armed with guns and dressed in sage green pants and shirts, with the Bulgarian insignia and “border police” written in English on their backs.

 In response, the officers started kicking the respondent and his two friends.
 After 30 minutes, 3 other officers came, who were dressed in sage green pants and shirts and with the same insignia as the uniform described above.
-They arrived in a green Land Rover.
-The respondent recognized the vehicle to be the same as shown in the picture below.
+They arrived in a vehicle similar to a green Land Rover.

 These officers searched the group and took their phones as well as their clothes (which were never returned).
-In total, they stayed with the transit group at the point of apprehension for one hour until a green Jeep arrived (similar to the vehicle below).
+In total, they stayed with the transit group at the point of apprehension for one hour until a green Jeep-like vehicle arrived.

-The officers in this Jeep were told to bring the transit group to the border fence.
-2 officers, dressed as well in sage green uniforms with “border police” written on the back were driving the Jeep.
+The officers in this vehicle were told to bring the transit group to the border fence.
+2 officers, dressed as well in sage green uniforms with “border police” written on the back were driving the vehicle.

 At the border fence, 3 other officers in sage green uniform shirts and pants were also present.
 “Border police ” was written on their backs and a Bulgarian flag insignia on their arm sleeves.